-In December 2021, Pearl Meyer developed a peer group of companies of comparable industry, size, and business operations for review and approval by our Compensation Committee.
-The peer companies were selected to represent companies in the household durables, leisure products, and textiles, apparel, and luxury goods industries that are within an appropriate revenue and market capitalization size range to Lifetime Brands.
-The peer group is composed of the following companies:
+Pearl Meyer developed a peer group of companies of comparable industry, size, and business operations for review and approval by our Compensation Committee.
+The peer companies were selected to represent companies in the household durables, leisure products, and textiles, apparel, and luxury goods industries that are within an appropriate size range to Lifetime Brands.
+Selected peers typically fall within revenue and market capitalization ranges of 0.5x - 2.5x and 0.25x - 4x Lifetime Brands, respectively.
+The peer group used to inform compensation decisions in fiscal 2023 was the same group used to make decisions in fiscal 2022.
+The group is composed of the following companies:

 - · Acushnet Holdings Corp.

-- Crocs, Inc.
+- · Crocs.
+Inc.

 - Hamilton Beach Brands Holding Co.

 - Helen of Troy Limited

 - Johnson Outdoors Inc.

-- · Lands' End, Inc.
+- Lands' End, Inc.

 - Movado Group, Inc.

 - Oxford Industries, Inc.

+- The Buckle, Inc.

-- The Buckle, Inc.Tupperware Brands Corp.
+- Tupperware Brands Corp.

 - Unifi, Inc.

 - Universal Electronics Inc.

 - Vera Bradley, Inc.

 - YETI Holdings, Inc.

 Our Compensation Committee believes that the companies included in the peer group are the most comparable public companies; however, most of our direct competitors are either smaller, international or privately-held.
+Based on a peer group analysis in 2023, the Committee made changes to the peer group for fiscal 2024.
+Acushnet Holdings Corp., Crocs, Inc. and Tupperware Brands Corp. were removed, while Delta Apparel, iRobot Corporation, JAKKS Pacific, Solo Brands, and Superior Group of Companies were added.
 Our Compensation Committee considers the competitive data compiled by Pearl Meyer as reference points, but does not "benchmark" to specific pay levels when establishing goals and objectives relevant to our compensation policy.